pybamm-team/PyBaMM/CONTRIBUTING.md

 ### Installation

-Installation of PyBaMM and its dependencies is handled via [pip](https://pip.pypa.io/en/stable/) and [scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/getting_started.html).
+Installation of PyBaMM and its dependencies is handled via [pip](https://pip.pypa.io/en/stable/) and [scikit-build-core](https://scikit-build-core.readthedocs.io/en/stable/getting_started.html).
 It uses `CMake` to compile C++ extensions using [`pybind11`](https://pybind11.readthedocs.io/en/stable/) and [`casadi`](https://web.casadi.org/).
 The installation process is described in detail in the [source installation](https://docs.pybamm.org/en/latest/source/user_guide/installation/install-from-source.html) page and is configured through the `CMakeLists.txt` file.

 Configuration files:

 ```
 pyproject.toml
-.gitignore
 ```

 Note: `pyproject.toml` and `.gitignore` are used to include and exclude non-Python files and auxiliary package data for PyBaMM when distributing it.
 If a file is mentioned in `.gitignore`, it will not be included in the source distribution (SDist) by `scikit-build-core`, and subsequently not be included in the binary distribution (wheel).